nlx-group/Replicating-Bogdanova-et-al.-2015-Duplicate-Question-Detection/README.md

 pp. 123-131,
 http://aclweb.org/anthology/K/K15/K15-1013.pdf

-## Data and code used for the replication:
+## Data and code used for the replication

 ### Prerequisites
 1. Download the source code from http://lxcenter.di.fc.ul.pt/datasets/msrdsdl/.